 Soybeans are not generally a major food in the United States, but some variations of soybeans, such as edamame, have become a niche food.
 Regardless, soy is versatile as an ingredient.
 Soy can be found in processed food (for example, chicken/vegetable broth, bouillon cubes, cereals, and baked goods) as well as many meat and vegetarian entrees.
-Asian cuisine often has soy ingredients.
+Asian cuisine (including Chinese, Indian, Indonesian, Thai and Vietnamese) often has soy ingredients.
+Plant-based diets, such as vegetarian and vegan, often rely of soy as a meat alternative.
 It is important that child nutrition staff read all food labels to check for soy to avoid accidental exposure.